Tiny non-Leighton complexes

 The common covering $K\ot M\to L$ of $K$ and $L$ gives a common covering $K_2\ot M_2\to L_2$ of $K_2$~and~$L_2$, and also a common covering $K_1\ot M_1\to L_1$ of $K_1$~and~$L_1$.
 This means that \item{2)} $K_2$ and $L_2$ have a common finite covering $K_2\ot P\to L_2$, and $L_2$ is also homeomorphic to the torus or the Klein bottle (and contains vertices $w_1,\dots,w_q$); \item{1)} for complexes $K_1$ and $L_1$, there is a common finite covering $K_1\ot R\to L_1$, and the full preimage of $v$ coincides with the full preimage of the set $\{w_1,\dots,w_q\}$.

-\enditem Indeed, \item{2)} the universal covering of the torus or Klein bottle (i.e., the plane) must cover $L_2$, i.e. $L_2$ is homeomorphic to a surface, this surface can be only torus or bottle Klein (because the fundamental groups of other surfaces are not commensurable with $\Z\oplus\Z$); \item{1)} the preimages of $v$ and $w_i$ in $M$ (and in $M_1$) must coincide (because this is precisely $M_2\cap M_1$); therefore, we can colour $v$, $w_i$, and all their preimages in $M_1$ red, colour all the remaining vertices of $K_1$, $L_1$, and $M_1$ black, and apply Leighton's theorem for coloured graphs.
+\enditem Indeed, \item{2)} the universal covering of the torus or Klein bottle (i.e., the plane) must cover $L_2$, i.e. $L_2$ is homeomorphic to a surface, this surface must be the torus or Klein bottle (because the fundamental groups of other surfaces are not commensurable with $\Z\oplus\Z$); \item{1)} the preimages of $v$ and $w_i$ in $M$ (and in $M_1$) must coincide (because this is precisely $M_2\cap M_1$); therefore, we can colour $v$, $w_i$, and all their preimages in $M_1$ red, colour all the remaining vertices of $K_1$, $L_1$, and $M_1$ black, and apply Leighton's theorem for coloured graphs.

 \enditem To complete the proof, it remains to apply the gluing lemma (putting $K'=K_1$, $L'=L_1$, $K''=K_2$, and $L''=L_2$).

 \References

 [BaK90] H. Bass, R. Kulkarni, Uniform tree lattices, J. Amer.
 Math.
 Soc., 3:4 (1990), 843-902.